 The name MARELLI equates to manufacturing excellence.
-We speak with Antonio Ferrara, CEO of MARELLI’s Ride Dynamics about pioneering innovation and sustainability within a leading global independent automotive components supplier
+We speak with Antonio Ferrara, CEO of Ride Dynamics MARELLI about pioneering innovation and sustainability within a leading global independent automotive components supplier.

 I believe that we are living in an amazing time for the automotive industry, with a lot of changes that have just started or are starting,” states Antonio Ferrara, CEO of MARELLI’s Ride Dynamics Business Unit.

 It is a promising opening statement, and one that truly encapsulates the dynamism of the global automotive manufacturing industry.